Polyvinylpyrrolidone: Other uses

 PVP binds to polar molecules exceptionally well, owing to its polarity.
 This has led to its application in coatings for photo-quality ink-jet papers and transparencies, as well as in inks for inkjet printers.

 PVP is also used in personal care products, such as shampoos and toothpastes, in paints, and adhesives that must be moistened, such as old-style postage stamps and envelopes.
 It has also been used in contact lens solutions and in steel-quenching solutions.
 PVP is the basis of the early formulas for hair sprays and hair gels, and still continues to be a component of some.

 As a food additive, PVP is a stabilizer and has E number E1201.
 PVPP (crospovidone) is E1202.
 It is also used in the wine industry as a fining agent for white wine and some beers.

 In in-vitro fertilisation laboratories, polyvinylpyrrolidone is used to slow down spermatozoa in order to capture them for e.g. ICSI.

 In molecular biology, PVP can be used as a blocking agent during Southern blot analysis as a component of Denhardt's buffer.
 It is also exceptionally good at absorbing polyphenols during DNA purification.
 Polyphenols are common in many plant tissues and can deactivate proteins if not removed and therefore inhibit many downstream reactions like PCR.

 In microscopy, PVP is useful for making an aqueous mounting medium.

 PVP can be used to screen for phenolic properties, as referenced in a 2000 study on the effect of plant extracts on insulin production.

 Safety

 The U.S. Food and Drug Administration (FDA) has approved this chemical for many uses, and it is generally recognized as safe (GRAS).
-PVP is including in the Inactive Ingredient Database for use in oral, topical, and injectable formulations.
+PVP is included in the Inactive Ingredient Database for use in oral, topical, and injectable formulations.

 However, there have been documented cases of allergic reactions to PVP/povidone, particularly regarding subcutaneous (applied under the skin) use and situations where the PVP has come in contact with autologous serum (internal blood fluids) and mucous membranes.